search

 Painite Gemstones

 Painite is a rare borate mineral first discovered in Myanmar (Burma) by British mineralogist, Arthur C.D.
 Pain, in 1954.
 Gemstone quality crystals were not discovered until 2001.
 For several years, only 3 painite crystals were known to exist, and up until 2005, only 25 crystals painite crystals had been found.
 Since then, more material has been discovered in Northern Myanmar, but painite remains one of the rarest and most unusual gemstones.
 Myanmar (Burma) is the world's only source for painite today.
 Painite is relatively hard at 8 on the Mohs scale.
-Painite color can range from brownish to red, and it has a vitreous luster when polished.
-Only a modest amount of transparent painite has been cut into gemstones, most of which have been distributed to institutions such as the British Museum of Natural History, GRS and GIA.
+The color of painite can vary from brownish to red, and it exhibits a vitreous luster when polished.
+Only a small quantity of transparent painite has been fashioned into gemstones, with the majority being allocated to institutions like the British Museum of Natural History, GRS, and GIA.

 Gahnite Gemstones